-Thanks to the support of our community during 2020, we are awarding $565,036 in funding for new clinical research projects this year through the Innovation Fund.
+Thanks to the support of our community during 2020, we are awarding $565,036 in funding for new clinical research projects this year through the Innovation Grant.

 Professor Niall Tebbutt and Professor John Mariadason